s4/docs/source/tutorials/getting_started.rst

     Process taken up by another process lockFile:/home/robbins/s4-0.1/s4_core/lock/s4_listenerLISTEN_PROCESS_1 processAvailable:false

 To avoid this issue, make sure you always use kill with the default signal.
-If you are running the process in the foreground, ``CTRL-C`` also works fine.
+If you are running the process in the foreground, :kbd:`Control-c` also works fine.

 If you run into trouble with lock files: